PortCallOptimisation/port-call-event-format/EPCIS.md

 ##### Event ID

-The EPCIS and Pronto definition of event id is identical.
+The EPCIS and port call definition of event id is identical.
 EPCIS encodes UUID's in the `uuid` URN namespace, while pronto only uses the UUID itself.

 ##### Record time

-The EPCIS and Pronto definition of event record time is identical.
+The EPCIS and port call definition of event record time is identical.
 See event time for a note on the ISO8601 format used.